redsanket/spark/external/starling/guide/data/index.rst

 The following logs in bold are collected by Starling:

-- **Job History** - this provides detailed information on an executed Job, including Tasks and Task Attempts, Counters, etc.
+- **Job History** - this provides detailed information on an executed job, including asks and task attempts, counters, etc.
-- **Job Configuration** - this provides the configuration information for an executed Job.
+- **Job Configuration** - this provides the configuration information forn executed Job.
 - **Job Summary** - this provides a summary of an executed Job.data is written in
-- **FSImage** - this is the file-system image for HDFS generated periodically by the Backup Node (or the Secondary Name Node in less-recent versions of Hadoop).
+- **FSImage** - this is the file-system image for HDFS generated periodically by the Backup Node (or the Secondary NameNode in less-recent versions of Hadoop).
 This is collected every month by default.
 - **Audit Logs** - these contain records of accesses and modifications to file-system objects.
 - **Aggregator Dumps** - this provides periodic dumps of different metrics related to various sub-systems for a given cluster.